xsl2025/office-lca-dgnb/README.md

 # office-lca-dgnb
-Life cycle assessment of office building based on DGNB using excel for calcuation and analysis
+Life cycle assessment and primary energy of office building based on DGNB using excel for calcuation and analysis